 Lord of The Rings V. Harry Potter (A Rebuttal)

-By Adam S.
+by Adam S.

 Summary: Here is a comment I posted on the article “9 Reasons why Harry Potter wipes the floor with Lord of the Rings.”
 I really like both series, actually, although I would definitely say my allegiances ultimately lie with LOTR.
-I answer each of the author’s points, one by one with a counter argument.[divider]
+I answer each of the author’s points, one by one with a counter-argument.

 9: It Has A Superior Main Character: I have no reply here at face value.
 This is a great point – Harry Potter is a great character and we see him grow over a longer period of time than Frodo.
-I disagree with the author’s moral judgements made towards Frodo, however, in regards to Frodo’s care for only the Shire vs. Harry’s care for his friends.
+I disagree with the author’s moral judgments made towards Frodo, however, in regards to Frodo’s care for only the Shire vs. Harry’s care for his friends.
 While Tolkien is clear that LOTR is not an allegory in any way, we do Tolkien an injustice if we don’t look at the context in which he wrote.
 One of the main aspects of Tolkien’s personal context is the horror of WWI in Britain, furthermore, his Christian worldview influences him in a certain way as well.
 As a result, Frodo’s longing for the Shire is not merely a longing for a return to a comfy chair to put his feet up – it’s a longing for the world to be set right, for people to be at peace with one another, for the earth to be green and flourishing in contrast to Mordor’s barrenness and waste.
 It is a longing for a restoration of an Eden of sorts.
 This certainly contrasts with Harry’s dedication to his friends and his parents, as well as (to some extent, because of old Voldemort’s designs) the world at large.
 But it certainly is not lacking in comparison.
-Also, this statement trivializes that variety of main characters in the Lord of the Rings.
+Also, this statement trivializes the variety of main characters in the Lord of the Rings.

 Frodo is not the main character in LOTR.
 He is a very important one, but it really is Aragorn, Gandalf, and possibly Sam, alongside Frodo that make up the “main character,” in a sense.
 Part of the complexity of the Lord of the Rings is that the evil in it is so huge, so powerful, that it cannot be faced by one character alone.
 We’ll come back to this shortly.